Turbo Takeaways

 Amount Received

 The additional income you receive through severance pay may put you into a higher tax bracket.
-If you receive a lump sum amount, this can be a sizeable increase in your income for that year.
-Like taxes on lottery winnings, you may owe more in taxes.
+If you receive a lump sum amount, this can be a sizeable increase in your yearly income.
+Similar to taxes on lottery winnings, you may owe more after receiving a large sum of money.
+This is also how bonuses are taxed if you receive this type of income.

 Tax Bracket